Connect with us

 Mellissa Thomas hosts the Oath of Office Ceremony for newly elected Orange Soil & Water Conservation District Supervisor Dawn Curtis and then re-elected Supervisor Daisy Morales in Orange County Government's Commission Chambers in December 28, 2018.
 Photo: J. Willie David III/Florida National News.

-After Morales was elected state representative, she file House Resolution 8053, recognizing World Vitiligo Day in the state of Florida.
+After Morales was elected state representative, she filed House Resolution 8053, recognizing World Vitiligo Day in the state of Florida.
 As someone who has vitiligo herself, Rep. Morales is a strong advocate for others who suffer with the “silent disease.”
-She hosted a World Vitiligo Day event at Orlando City Hall in June 25, 2021, for which Mellissa emceed.
-The even featured vitiligo activists from across the state as well as medical professionals sharing their story of living with and caring for people who have the autoimmune disease.
+She hosted a World Vitiligo Day event at Orlando City Hall June 25, 2021, for which Mellissa emceed.
+The event featured vitiligo activists from across the state as well as medical professionals sharing their story of living with and caring for people who have the autoimmune disease.

 Mellissa Thomas hosts State Representative Daisy Morales's inaugural World Vitiligo Day event at Orlando City Hall June 25, 2021.
 Photo: Harry Castiblanco/Florida National News.